MicrosoftLearning/IC-001T00-Microsoft-Cloud-for-Healthcare/Instructions/Labs/Lab07_Deploy Azure Health Data Services workspace and FHIR service.md

 -   [FHIR Loader (for Lab-03)](https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/overview)
 -   [FHIR-Proxy (for Lab-07)](https://github.com/microsoft/fhir-proxy)

-1. [] To begin, CTRL+click (Windows or Linux) or CMD+click (Mac) on the Deploy to Azure button below to open the deployment form in a new browser tab.
+1. [] To begin, go to [Deploy to Azure](https://portal.azure.com/#create/Microsoft.Template) to open the deployment form in a new browser tab.

     ![](./IMAGES/Lab07/L7P2.png)